 2. The Natural Choice

-Wood flooring is filled with natural materials, which implies that it lasts longer, looks amazing, and is great for the environment.
-There are two major components of wood, namely the core and the veneer.
-The veneer is made up of solid hardwood that is gotten directly from the trees.
-The core of engineered hardwood varies depending on product and manufacturer.
+Wood flooring is created with natural, long-lasting materials that look great and are environmentally friendly.
+Hardwood floor is comprised of two components of wood, the core and the veneer.
+The veneer is solid hardwood harvested directly from timber.
+The core of engineered hardwood, however, varies depending on product and manufacturer.
 It may contain medium- and high-density fiberboard or plywood.

 3. Environmental-Friendly Stains, Finishes & Sealers

-Traditional floor finishes, sealants, and stains contain hazardous volatile organic compounds (VOCs) and solvents such as formaldehyde, toluene.
-When picking wood finishes, you can either go for water-based urethanes or oil-based polyurethane.
-VOCs may be present in oil-based polyurethane finishes.
-Water-based urethane is environmentally friendly, even though it may not last long when compared to oil-based polyurethane finishes.
+Far too many popular floor finishes, sealants, and stains contain hazardous volatile organic compounds (VOCs) and solvents such as formaldehyde and toluene.
+Environmentally friendly options include water-based urethanes or oil-based polyurethane, although VOCs may be present in oil-based polyurethane finishes.

 4. Better Air Quality